 For the Sauce

 - Whisk together soy sauce, brown sugar, rice wine vinegar, minced garlic, scallions, ginger and water.
-(And red pepper flake if you want it spicy.)
 Set aside.

 - Heat a large, cast iron skillet or griddle to medium/high-high heat, then add oil.
 Sauté and continue to brown until done.

 - Add chicken thigh meat, spread out, and let brown undisturbed until bottom side is browned.

 - Add onion to the skillet and cook until caramelized.

 - Add the noodles, cabbage and carrot, to the skillet.